rails/rails/guides/source/active_model_basics.md

 #### Method: `alias_attribute`

-`ActiveModel::AttributeMethods` also provides aliasing of attribute methods using the `alias_attribute` method to allow developers to refer to an attribute by a different name, thus providing readability and flexibility in our application models.
+`ActiveModel::AttributeMethods` provides aliasing of attribute methods using the `alias_attribute` method.

+In the example below, we create an alias attribute for `name` called `full_name`.
+They return the same value, but the alias `full_name` better reflects that the attribute includes a first name and last name.

 ```ruby
 class Person